 After breakfast, we stopped at Stuhr Museum of the Prairie Pioneer.
 The main building looks straight out of Eisenhower’s decade, complete with a moat.
 The rotating exhibit during our visit was Wings over the Platte featuring the work of Jorn Olsen.
 We were entranced by his work.
 It displays haunting landscapes as well as bright green vistas depicting Nebraska’s rivers and prairies.

 The museum also houses a large historical exhibit that does not rotate.
 It’s an interesting and organized look at the early days in Nebraska.
 I enjoyed it and appreciated the concise layout.
 The phone operator exhibit reminded me of Lily Tomlin’s bit on “Laugh-In.”
 My Aunt Mary can do a perfect impression.
-It was determined on this day that I cannot.
+It was determined on this day that I do not.

 We also toured The Fonner Rotunda, a collection of Native American and Old West memorabilia.
 To me, the most impressive part of the collection is the many different spurs on display.